Severina7/zillow_project/README.md

     * The best model with the features used is the Decision Tree model.
     * Its accuray is 76%  compared to the baseline at 73%
     * Some features prevent churn and are worth examining

+Plan
+ Create README.md with data dictionary, project and business goals, come up with initial hypotheses.
+ Acquire data from the Codeup Database and create a function to automate this process.
+Save the function in an acquire.py file to import into the Final Report Notebook.
+ Clean and prepare data for the first iteration through the pipeline, MVP preparation.
+Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the funtion.
+ Clearly define two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
+ Establish a baseline accuracy and document well.
+ Train three different classification models.
+ Evaluate models on train and validate datasets.
+ Choose the model with that performs the best and evaluate that single model on the test dataset.
+ Create csv file with the measurement id, the probability of the target values, and the model's prediction for each observation in my test dataset.
+ Document conclusions, takeaways, and next steps in the Final Report Notebook.